tynawilliam/pie-in-the-sky-airlines/README.md

 npm test
 ```

-Note A coverage report will be generated.
+Note: a coverage report will be generated.

 ## Design Notes